 - Click Other Credits to expand the section and then click Earned income credit

-- Review the qualifications for the EIC and select any statements that apply to you, then click Continue
+- Review the qualifications for the EIC and choose any statements that apply to you, then click Continue

-- On the screen titled Earned Income Credit - Qualifying Children, click Review to modify a child's qualifications, or click Add Child to enter information for another qualifying child.
+- On the screen titled Earned Income Credit - Qualifying Children, click Review to modify a child's qualifications, or click Add another child to enter information for another qualifying child.
 Click Continue when you are finished reviewing your qualifying child information.

 - Make any necessary adjustments to income on the screen titled Earned Income Credit - Calculation, then click Continue

 - Your total earned income credit amount will appear on the Earned Income Credit - Summary screen

 The Tax Relief and Job Creation Act extends a temporary increase in the earned income tax credit (EITC) for taxpayers with three or more qualifying children.
 The maximum EITC for this category is now $6,242.
 The Act also extends an increase in the beginning point of the phaseout range for the credit for all married couples filing a joint return, regardless of the number of children.
 These changes apply to tax returns through tax year 2017.

 The earned income tax credit is a refundable credit intended to help people who work but earn modest incomes.
 To qualify, earned income and adjusted gross income must each be less than: